Emperor Yingzong of Ming: Defense of the Northeast

 After the death of the Yongle Emperor, the state of defense along the northern borders began to deteriorate gradually.
 The quality of training, as well as the weapons and equipment, were declining.
-In fact, soldiers from the Beijing garrison were even being used for the construction of government and private buildings.
+Soldiers from the Beijing garrison were even being used for the construction of government and private buildings.
 At this time, the Great Wall had not yet been built, and the border was only guarded by patrol battalions.
 These battalions were expected to hold off the enemy until the main forces arrived.
 The main forces were located in three fortified cities—Xuanfu, Datong, and Beijing—each housing several tens of thousands of soldiers.
 The largest force, consisting of 160,000 men, was stationed in Beijing.
 The reserves were scattered throughout northeastern China, in North Zhili, Shandong, and Henan.
 Since Xuanfu was less than 200 km from Beijing, the defense system lacked depth and relied on a quick and decisive response to any potential attack.